digitalservicebund/digitalcheck-dito/doc/adr/0022-change-routing-and-breadcrumbs.md

 ## Context

-For each route, we need to configure and connect several things: a file, a path/URL, a title, and if it has, it's parent.
+For each route, we need to configure and connect several things: a file, a path / URL, a title, and if it has, it's parent.

 Currently "implicitly" defined through file-based routing (i.e. the route URL results from the file location and name):